Wenquan-Li/Wenquan-Li.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2024-11-18 15:59:00-0400
+date: 2024-12-23 15:59:00-0400
 inline: true
 related_posts: false
 ---

-💼 Will join Xi’an Jiaotong-Liverpool University International Business School Suzhou as an Assistant Professor in Finance in 2024.
+💼 Have joined the International Business School Suzhou at Xi'an Jiaotong-Liverpool University (XJTLU-IBSS) as an Assistant Professor in Finance.